panoptic-labs/docs/blog/2026-04-06-panoptic-v2-the-vault-suite/2026-04-06-panoptic-v2-the-vault-suite.md

 Usually, earning yield from options requires expertise, constant management, and complex knowledge.
 Options are powerful, but inaccessible for many DeFi users.
 With the launch of the Panoptic Vault Suite, that changes.

 This launch introduces two interconnected vaults that transform options from a niche trading instrument into onchain income infrastructure.
 Each vault plays a distinct role, but together they form a system where liquidity, volatility, and yield reinforce one another.
-The Panoptic vault suite is designed for users who simply want to **deposit** capital and **earn income.**
+The Panoptic vault suite is designed for users who simply want to **deposit** capital and **gain exposure to volatility.**

-**Deposit once, earn continuously** - without having to manage options yourself.
+**Deposit once, earn options yield** - without having to manage options yourself.

 ## The Vault Layer
-The suite of onchain income vaults is designed for different user preferences:
+The suite of onchain vaults is designed for different user preferences:
--   A market-neutral vault focused on consistent USDC yield
+-   A market-neutral vault designed for USDC yield
 -   A market-making vault designed for ETH yield

 Users can choose how to earn yield, without having to manage strategies.